genukidze/ansible-k8s/README.md

    cat <your_public_key_file> >> ~/.ssh/authorized_keys
    ```

-4) Add target machine to the `hosts` file, which is located in playbook folder.
+4) Add target machine to the `hosts` file, which is located in the playbook folder.
 You need to edit this line: `ubuntu@111.111.111.111 ansible_ssh_private_key_file=/home/user/.ssh/my-private-key.pem`, where:
    + ubuntu is username with sudo rights on target machine;
    + 111.111.111.111 - ip address of targen machine;
    + ansible_ssh_private_key_file is a path to your private key file.